CLIMAAX/crabook/crabook/CRA_steps/scoping/scoping.md

 :::
 ::::

-## Set the context
-When conducting the scoping step, a region should elaborate on the context of their CRA (context analysis) by linking it both to the background that it comes from as well as the space that it will inform.
+When conducting the scoping step, a region should elaborate on the **context** of their CRA (context analysis) by linking it *both to the background that it comes from as well as the space that it will inform*.
 This implies a broad contextualization ranging from risk relevant governance and policy aspects for the region (procedural, legislative, institutional conditions), the formulation of a clear system definition for the risk assessment including temporal and spatial dimensions as well as the consideration of available time and resources.

 ::::{margin}
 :::{dropdown} **Guiding questions - Participation & Risk Ownership**